devcoditor/EditorX/src/extensions/README.md

 dependencies, other than the `main.js` file.
 If this is the case, you don't need to include `copy`.
 However, most have some secondary resources, including things images, etc.  These need to get included in the `copy` array.

+Bramble runs and loads extensions in one of two ways:

+* `extensions/default/*` these extensions are bundled in the Service Worker precache.
+Put extensions here that you need/want to load and run by default and must be available for the app to function (offline).

+* `extensions/extra/*` these extensions are *not* bundled in the Service Worker precache, but are instead dynamically cached at runtime.
+This means that we will try to download them, and then cache for offline use, but we won't block initial loading to seed the cache with the extension's files.
+Place any extensions that are truly optional, and have lots of dependencies you don't want to cache (e.g., localization files, images, extra scripts).